eshabari/Hello-world/README.md

-# Hello-world - Take 2 on Sprint 1
+# Hello-world - Take 2 on sample 1
 A time-tested starter for anything for the first time. this ain't any different!